LYL-asdf/GeoMo-Net/README.md

 Official implementation of GeoMo-Net for contrast-free 3D myocardial infarct reconstruction from cine MRI.
+The complete code will be released upon acceptance.

 ## Overview

 GeoMo-Net is a contrast-free framework for reconstructing personalized 3D myocardial infarct geometry directly from multi-view cine MRI.
 It combines patient-specific cardiac geometry with myocardial motion on a topology-consistent 4D biventricular mesh and predicts infarct regions at the node level.
-The complete source code and pretrained models will be released upon acceptance.

 ## Framework